jonwongg/Defense-of-Wall-Street/README.md

 ### Technical Challenges

 Many technical challenges were encountered in scripting, but were overcome.
-Several of these, however, were resolved through ‘cheap’ fixes.
+Several of these, however, were resolved through â€˜cheapâ€™ fixes.
 Such fixes include the transformable building blocks to towers causing undesired rotations of the created towers.
 A simple, time-saving work- around was to have the possible four orientations of the Repressor and the IDM (eight in total) in the scene, outside of the playable area.
 Because of the structure of the tower scripting, these